 If you want your melody to stand out, those long notes, should be notes from the arpeggio.

-4. Learn these two techniques: String bending and vibrato
+4. Learn these two guitar techniques: String bending and vibrato

 Once you get a bit familiar with playing musical sentences rather than playing a senseless litany of notes, it’s time to add some flavor to your guitar improvisations.